ArRosid/cacti-screnshoot/README.md

 <h3>Setup guide</h3>
 To run this script, you need to install some python libary

 First python library that you need to install is Pillow.
-For more information about Pillow library, visit the documentation site https://pillow.readthedocs.io/en/5.1.x/
+For more information about Pillow library, visit the documentation site https://pillow.readthedocs.io/en/5.1.x/.
+To install this library, use this command
+<pre>pip3 install Pillow</pre>